w3f/polkadot-wiki/docs/learn/learn-guides-claims.md

 address.

 To do this, you must sign a message on Ethereum containing the address of your Polkadot account.
-You can do this by using the Polkadot-JS UI [Claims app](https://polkadot.js.org/apps/#/claims).
+You can do this by using the Polkadot Developer Interface [Claims app](https://polkadot.js.org/apps/#/claims).
 Ensure that you are connected to the Polkadot network (displayed in the upper-left-hand corner of the screen).